h0r0m4n/h0r0m4n.github.com/work/2021/siae-saas.md

 ## Using the design system in the wild

-The first product I started to work on after we had created the design system was the Interaction Editor.

-[image]

-Designing this product was a large & complex piece of work that spanned over 6 months.
+Designing products was a large & complex piece of work that spanned over 1 year until today.
 Thankfully, with the design system in place, much of the low complexity ∞ high effort tasks, such as component design, didn't require as much focus.

 This meant more time could be shifted towards higher complexity tasks such as UX thinking, structure and design.

+{% image "siae-sass-1" "jpg" "full" "" "" %}
+{% image "siae-sass-2" "jpg" "full" "" "" %}
+{% image "siae-sass-3" "jpg" "full" "" "" %}

 ## In conclusion